From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 The Hwanghae dialect spoken in North Korea’s Hwanghae Province has the most remarkable features of the Pyongan variety.

-Because the Korean War has lasted so long, the Pyongan one has heavily impacted the Hwanghae dialect.
+Because the Korean War has lasted so long, the Pyeongan dialect has heavily impacted the Hwanghae dialect.
 As a result, many today see it as a sub-dialect of the Pyongan variant rather than the Central dialect.

-The Gyeongsang dialect is spoken in South Korea’s Gyeongsang Province (Yeongnam), including Busan, Daegu, and Ulsan.
-Because the pitch of this dialect differs from that of Seoul, it is easily identifiable.
+The Gyeongsang dialect is spoken in South Korea’s Gyeongsang Province (Yeongnam), including the cities of Busan, Daegu, and Ulsan.
+Because its pitch differs from that of Seoul, it is easily identifiable.

 Jeolla is spoken in South Korea’s Jeolla Province (Honam), which includes the city of Gwangju.

 In the northern Yukchin region, Ryukchin is more similar to P’yŏng’an dialects.
-It has kept distinct Middle Korean traits since it has been isolated from the changes.
+It has retained distinct Middle Korean traits because it has been isolated from subsequent changes.
 It is the only known tonal Korean language.

 The Jeju dialect is spoken on Jeju Island off the southwest coast of South Korea.
 This is the most different dialect and is often considered a separate Koreanic language.

-They all have differences, and some are hard to understand.
-Still, most can easily understand each other without difficulty.
+They differ, and some are difficult to understand.
+Still, most can easily understand one another.
 This is because most dialects are mutually intelligible.

 The difference between North and South Korean